When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

 - By Bus: The Kamenoi Bus runs from Beppu Station (West Exit) to African Safari.
 The ride takes about 50 minutes.

-- Discount Tip: Look for the “Monkey Marine Safari” bus pass or specific round-trip sets at the Beppu Station tourist information center.
-These often bundle the round-trip bus fare with the park admission fee, saving you a significant amount.
+- Discount Tip: Look for the “Monkey Marine Safari” bus pass or round-trip sets at the Beppu Station tourist information center.
+These bundle the round-trip fare with park admission and save a significant amount.

 Access by Car